3 men charged in Virginia Beach shootings appear in court

 Each man faces seven counts of malicious wounding and related charges.
 They remain in jail without bond and will have bail hearings in the coming days after talking to their respective attorneys.

 Authorities said the men were involved in what appeared to be the first of three separate shooting incidents late Friday along a densely packed strip of hotels, clubs and restaurants.
-Another shooting that night left a woman dead who likely was an innocent bystander, authorities said, while a third incident led to a police officer fatally shooting a Black man.
+Another shooting that night left a woman dead who likely was an innocent bystander, authorities said.
+They add a third incident led to a police officer fatally shooting a man, both of them Black.

 Investigators believe the first of the shootings, for which the three men are charged, stemmed from a fight involving a group of people, the Virginia Beach Police Department said in a statement.